Convert RTF to HTML

 Q: What is HTML?

-A: HTML (HyperText Markup Language) is the standard markup language for creating web pages.
-It uses tags like <p>, <h1>, <strong> to structure content.
-All web browsers can display HTML documents.
+A: HTML (HyperText Markup Language) is the standard markup language for creating web pages and web applications.
+Developed by Tim Berners-Lee and maintained by WHATWG, HTML uses tags like <p>, <h1>, <strong>, and <a> to structure content.
+The current version, HTML5, is a Living Standard that all modern web browsers implement.
+HTML is the foundation of every website on the internet.

 Q: Can I use the HTML file on my website?